codedeviate/aicollection/Writerside/topics/Go-Tools-Ifinfo.md

 ## Step 2: Create the `interfaces.go` File

-Create a `interfaces.go` file in the `lib` directory to handle the functionality of listing network interfaces.
+Create a `lib/interfaces.go` file in to handle the functionality of listing network interfaces.

 ```go
 package lib